 - Identify the patient.

 - Briefly explain the reason for and the steps of the examination and take consent from the patient.

 - Inquire if the patient has any pain.

 - Position the patient.
-The patient is initially positioned at 45 degrees for comfort but a supine position is necessary for palpation of the abdomen.
+The patient is initially positioned at 45 degrees for comfort, but a supine position is necessary to palpate the abdomen.
 Keeping a pillow under the patient’s head or knees can be considered.

 - The ideal exposure is from the nipples to the knees, but this is sometimes not practically possible.
 During most clinical examinations, the exposure is from the nipples to the lower abdomen.

 Begin with the general inspection of the patient and then proceed to the abdominal area.
 This should be performed at the foot end of the bed.
-The general inspection can give multiple clues regarding the diagnosis of the patient, for example, yellowish discoloration of the skin (jaundice) indicates a possible hepatic abnormality.
+The general inspection can give multiple clues regarding the patient's diagnosis; for example, yellowish discoloration of the skin (jaundice) indicates a possible hepatic abnormality.
 It is important to note any medical equipment for monitoring and/or treatment attached to the patient or present in the bed space.
 These may include catheters, pulse oximeter, oxygen mask and tubing, nasogastric tube, central lines, and total parenteral nutrition lines.

 The examiner should stand behind the patient to examine the neck.
 It is important to palpate for lymphadenopathy in the neck and the supraclavicular region.
 The presence of the Virchow’s node may indicate the possibility of gastric or breast cancer.

-The abdominal examination itself consists of four basic components that include inspection, palpation, percussion, and auscultation.
+The abdominal examination consists of four basic components: inspection, palpation, percussion, and auscultation.

 Four Examination Components